septa97/SP-client/README.md

 ## install dependencies
 npm install

-## serve with hot reload at localhost:5080
+## serve with hot reload at localhost:8080 or localhost:8081 (if rethinkdb server is active)
 npm run dev

 # build for production with minification